mitchpaulus/dotfiles/notes/antlr.md

 ## Installation

-Download from link at <www.antlr.org>, 'Complete ANTLR x.x.x java binaries jar.
+Download from link at <www.antlr.org>, Complete ANTLR x.x.x java binaries jar.
 Single JAR file.
 Put in `/usr/local/lib/`.
 Dotfiles will search for that dir.